eml not valid is xmlSpy versions 2006+, eml-text and eml-documentation

 2. This is not related to bug 2054, in which eml.xsd failed due to the <any> element in additionalMetadata.
 That failure was noticed first in xmlSpy2005, whereas this behavior first appeared with Spy2006.

-#3 Updated by Margaret O'Brien almost 12 years ago
+#3 Updated by Margaret O'Brien over 12 years ago

 from INigo and Margaret:

 EML uses some parts of DocBook schema (eg. <para> and children).
 Some of these are generating the parsing errors in XMLSpy 2006+.
 For example, in eml.xsd, there are these lines inside <para> :

 So it seems that there are 2 choices for the short term:

 1. take all the ulink, citetitle, and other offending tags out of eml documentation